qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 By measuring the effective Hamiltonian after each calibration step and iteratively tuning the amplitudes, phases, and timings of the added pulses, the undesired interactions are progressively removed, leaving the desired conditional ZX coupling as the dominant term.
-| Also, we can assume that the XI and IY terms (CR pulse driving the control qubit) are essentially small and can be neglected
+| Also, we can assume that the XI and YI terms (CR pulse driving the control qubit) are essentially small and can be neglected
 since in general the two qubits are far in frequency then the CR pulse is far off-resonance with the control.

 The CR tune-up procedure consist in three different main steps but executing the full pipeline not required to obtain a